Konmari - An Overview

 - Storage containers: Shoe boxes are free and easily fit in many drawers on on shelves.

 - Storing: Everything should be accessible.
-No real need for seasonal clothes; if space is tight – just small things like gloves and swimsuits.
-Or bulky things like snow gear.
+No real need for seasonal clothes; if space is tight – store away only small things like gloves and swimsuits, or bulky things like snow gear.
 Try swapping out flipflops and hats and gloves.

 Want to know more?
 Contact Vital's Organizer-in-Chief at Emily@vitalorganizing.com for a hands on tutorial.